-Subsequent to year-end, the Organization was served with a proposed class action in relation to the issuance of birth alerts.
+The Organization has been served with a proposed class action in relation to the issuance of birth alerts.
 As of the date of the audit report, the outcome of this matter is unknown and it is unknown whether the Organization will be required to pay any amount in regards to this proposed class action.